 This also applies to non-responsive participants who are required to move out temporarily or permanently from the property in order for the Program to start repairs, reconstruction or demolition work and fail to do so in the time required.
 If the program has made three (3) consecutive unsuccessful attempts to contact the participant with no response, the participant will be sent a Non-Responsive Notification.
-The Notification provides contact information for the Program and advises the participant that he or she must contact the program or move out within fourteen (14) days of the date of the letter.
+The Notification provides contact the program or move out within fourteen (14) days of the date of the letter.
 If the participant fails to contact the program or does not move out from the property within the fourteen (14) additional days allowed, the application will be closed.